AviatrixSystems/Docs/HowTos/secure_networking_microsegmentation.rst

 Configuring the Polling Interval
 ---------------------------------
 The Aviatrix Controller periodically polls your CSPs to gather and inventory its resources.
-For example, if you modified your CSP tags, you may want to poll data more frequently for CoPilot to reflect those changes.
+For example, if you modified your CSP tags, you may want to poll data more frequently so that CoPilot reflects those changes.

 In CoPilot navigate to Settings > Advanced Settings > Micro-Segmentation Settings and enter the desired polling interval in minutes (default is 60).
 This can be a value between 1-180.